Monthly Archives: December 2025

 The 2026 Sesquiotica calendar

 Announcing the 2026 Sesquiotica calendar!
 My Patreon patrons above a certain level receive a Sesquiotica calendar, and I like to give a calendar to family and friends as well.
 And I have ordered enough of them that I have a few extras that I am happy to part with for $20 each plus shipping.
-If you’re wondering if you would like one – or even if you don’t want an 11×14 coil-bound calendar – here are the photos (all by me!) that are featured for each month.
+If you’re wondering if you would like one – or even if you don’t want an 11×14 coil-bound calendar – here is a flip-through, followed by stills of the photos (all by me!) that are featured for each month.

 Cover